hyn0027/hyn0027.github.io/_pages/recruit.md

 ---

-**TL;DR**: We’re CMU researchers studying how engineers manage risks in software/applications with ML components.
-If you ***code in Python*** and ***have worked on any parts of a software/application with ML model as components***, we’d love to interview you!
-You’ll get a ***$30 Amazon gift card*** for your time.
+**TL;DR**: We are researchers from Carnegie Mellon University studying practices and challenges in MLOps, particularly interested in how engineers design and maintain monitors in software/applications that include ML components. **We’d love to learn from your experiences through a one-on-one interview.**

-👉 [Sign up here](https://forms.gle/SbsSBUKyZ8FpdJjQ7) (5 min) and 📅 we will schedule your session (Zoom, 60–90 min)
+👉 [Sign up here](https://forms.gle/mWfv39RJVBKwc32s9) (5 min) and  we will schedule your session (Zoom, 30-60 min)

 ---

-We’re researchers at Carnegie Mellon University studying how practitioners manage risks in software systems or applications with machine learning (ML) components. **We’d love to hear about and learn from your valuable experiences in a one-on-one interview.**
+We are researchers from Carnegie Mellon University studying how practitioners design and maintain monitors in software systems that include machine learning (ML) components. **We’d love to learn from your experiences through a one-on-one interview.**

 ## What to Expect

+1. Sign-up Survey (~5min):
-1. **Sign-Up Survey** (≈ 5 minutes): Includes a consent form and questions about your background.
+ - Includes a consent form and questions about your background.
-   - Share your thoughts on risks in:
-     - A system we've developed
-     - A system you've worked on with ML components
+2. Interview (30~60min, depending on your availability):
+ - Topics Covered:
+  1. General practices in building and maintaining monitors (10–15 min)
+  2. Discussion of example monitor designs (20–40 min)
-   - Audio and screen (not video) will be recorded
+ - Audio (not video) will be recorded
-   - Your responses will be kept confidential and anonymized
+ - All information will be kept confidential and anonymized

 ## Who Can Participate

 - Age 18+
-- Experience building software/applications with ML model as components \
-  *No need for expertise in ML training, safeguards, or risk management.
-No confidential information required.*
-- Currently residing in the U.S.
-- Comfortable coding in Python
+- Have experience working on monitors for software systems or applications with ML component
+ 	- We’ll discuss your experience, but no confidential information is required
-- Comfortable communicating in English
+- Would communicate in English

 ## What You’ll Get

-- A $30 Amazon gift card
-- A chance to reflect on your work and contribute to research for safer ML systems
+- A chance to share your insights and contribute to research aimed at improving ML systems

 ### Ready to participate?
-[Complete the sign-up survey](https://forms.gle/SbsSBUKyZ8FpdJjQ7) and we will schedule your session.
+[Complete the sign-up survey](https://forms.gle/mWfv39RJVBKwc32s9) and we will schedule your session!

 Have questions?
 We'd love to hear from you.
 Your insights are greatly appreciated!